 Other states’ requirements may differ and may also require prospective candidates to take additional examinations.
 In addition to all of the requirements for completion of the Master’s degree, candidates for both PDE certificates must be recommended by the Department of Communication Sciences and Disorders Faculty.
 Recommendations are predicated upon successful completion of all course requirements with the required Grade Point Average (minimum cumulative GPA of 3.0 and a minimum GPA of 3.0 in Communication Sciences and Disorders courses).

 Which documents do I need to submit for an application?

-- Official scores from the Graduate Record Examination (GRE) taken within the past five years sent to CSDCAS.
-Our Designated Institution Code: 0717 assigned to La Salle University CSDCAS.
+- Official scores from the Graduate Record Examination (GRE) taken within the past five years.
+GRE scores must be sent directly to CSDCAS, using the designated institution code assigned to La Salle University.
+This code is 0717.

 Where will I do my clinical practicum?